Dental Practice Loans

 - No current bankruptcies

 These are the basic criteria for most lenders.
-Generally, applying for a loan with a higher credit score, higher monthly revenue, and longer time in business will further boost your chances of acceptance and securing better loan terms.
+A high credit score and high monthly revenue are the basic criteria that will boost your chances of securing better loan terms.

 How Financing Can Help You Start Your Dental Practice

 If you are opening a brand new dental clinic, you’ll need a lot of upfront capital to cover some significant expenses.
-Buying or renting premises, paying utility bills, outfitting treatment rooms with dental equipment, stocking medical and office supplies, purchasing waiting room furniture, and hiring employees can add up quickly before you’ve seen your first patient, you’ve got to buy or rent space, equip treatment rooms and stock medical supplies.
+Before you’ve seen your first patient, you’ve got to buy or rent space, equip treatment rooms and stock medical supplies.

 Dental practice start up loans are specially designed to assist dentists in opening a new dental practice.
 When you first start a dental clinic business, you won’t yet have monthly revenue or bank statements to show potential lenders.
 Your business credit score will also likely be low, as you won’t have any credit history.

-This makes dental practice start up loans riskier for the lender, so they tend to have higher interest rates than traditional dental practice loans.
-Lenders usually require a detailed dental startup business plan to show that your business has the potential to succeed and is a good investment.
-Although these loans have higher interest rates, they can give you the capital you need to start your dental practice and get it running successfully.
+This makes dental practice start up loans riskier for the lender, so they tend to charge higher interest rates.
+Lenders usually require a detailed dental startup business plan to show that your business has the potential to succeed.
+Although these loans have higher interest rates, they can give you the capital you need to start your dental practice and get it running.

 Equipment Financing FAQs